Looking for water bottle holders for your bike?

-Made from an aluminum alloy, the Elite Ciussi bottle cage weighs only 48g.
+Made from an aluminum alloy, the Elite Ciussi water bottle cage weighs only 48g.
 It is durable and light.
-It holds a water bottle snugly, especially when riding on uneven roads.
+It holds the bike water bottle snugly, especially when riding on uneven roads.

 You can use the anti-slip buttons, which are made from rubber to tightly secure your bottle and prevent it from slipping.

-This bottle cage can be bent slightly to accommodate bottles of varying width.
+These alloy cages can be bent slightly to accommodate bottles of varying widths.
 It is affordable and looks good especially on classic bikes.

 - Pros : Anti-slim buttons on the arms provide additional security.

 Made from stainless steel, the Xlab Delta 425 water bottle holder is both durable and stiff.